My Garage

 Toyota Solara Intake Valve

-Toyota Solara Intake Valve Parts Questions & Experts Answers
+Toyota Solara Intake Valve Parts and Q&A

 • Q: How to service and repair the Exhaust Valve and Intake Valve clearance on Toyota Solara?

-A: The procedure to service and repair valve clearance begins with disconnection of the front wheel RH and front fender apron seal RH followed by engine No.1 cover sub-assembly extraction and subsequent removal of spark plug and ventilation hoses and engine wire and cylinder head cover sub-assembly.
+The procedure to service and repair valve clearance begins with disconnection of the front wheel RH and front fender apron seal RH followed by engine No.1 cover sub-assembly extraction and subsequent removal of spark plug and ventilation hoses and engine wire and cylinder head cover sub-assembly.
 Perform this operation by disconnecting the engine wire harness clamp and taking out the 8 bolts and 2 nuts and removing cylinder head cover and gasket.
 Align the timing shaft marks on bearing caps No.1 and No.2 with the marks on the sprocket and camshaft while placing the No.1 cylinder at TDC compress by rotating the crankshaft pulley until it meets timing chain cover mark 0.
 Test the valve clearance under cold conditions by measuring each valve lifter to camshaft distance with a feeler gauge and note down any measurements beyond the approved range for adjustment shim selection.
 Continue the clockwise crankshaft rotation for 1 revolution of 360° to establish the No. 4 cylinder at TDC/compression and then measure the clearances once more.
 When installing the cylinder head cover you must first remove existing FIPG packing then apply the specified Toyota Genuine Adhesive 1344 or Three Bond 1344 or an equivalent product to designated areas of the seal while cleaning away the contact surface oil before installing within 5 minutes of application time and ignoring engine startup for two hours after installation.
 When installing the cylinder head cover use 8 bolts and 2 nuts which need a torque of 11 Nm (110 kgf-cm, 8 ft. lbs.) for A bolts while B bolts require 14 Nm (143 kgf-cm, 10 ft. lbs.) and applying 11 Nm (110 kgf-cm, 8 ft. lbs.) torque to the nut.
 Put the spark plug in position before tightening it to 19 Nm (194 kgf-cm, 14 ft. lbs.).
 Place the front wheel on the right side and check for any oil leaks.

 Related Toyota Solara Parts